JackSzwergold/Writing/memories/Friendly High-Functioning Teenage Girl.md

 ***

-*Friendly Teenaged High-Functioning Girl (c) Copyright by Jack Szwergold; written on January 20, 2020.
+*Friendly High-Functioning Teenage Girl (c) Copyright by Jack Szwergold; written on January 20, 2020.
 This work is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (CC-BY-NC-SA-4.0).*